WhiteHouse/tweetserver/modules/tweetfetch/README.md

     Alter contents of $tweet before it's stored as JSON and alter $op to determine how tweet will be processed (saved or skipped).

+  hook_tweetfetch_reset

+    Hook into reset event to clear caches locally or at CDN.